xnull/algo/doc/notes.md

   - search engine - elastic search
   - btree, b+tree - raltional dbs
   - map reduce - hadoop
+  - you are given 2 arrays, find if rhere exists a sum of two elements that equals to target.
+Write an implementation for a  distributed system.

 ### Links
  - [a book about distributed systems](https://paperpaper.ru/photos/kruzhok/?utm_source=meduza&utm_medium=partners&utm_campaign=friends)